 If you’re looking for a wispy, textured hairstyle, consider a shaggy bob!
 Your hairstylist will take your normal bob and modernize it with lots of layers.
 This cut will look great if you have curly hair.
 Or if you decide to style it curly, as it allows you to see the different lengths of layers and texture.

-Chin-Length Shag with Blunt Bangs for Thin Hair
+Shag with Blunt Bangs for Thin Hair

-One of the most popular haircuts right now is chin-length shags with bangs.
+One of the most popular haircuts right now are shags with bangs.
 Girls everywhere are opting for undone shag in various lengths and styles.
 This style can work for you whether you have curly, straight, thick, or thin hair!
 Ask your stylist for tips on how to get an effortless style.

 Face-Framing Wispy Bob for Fine Hair